This post is the third in a series of excerpts from my book, Get That Job! The Quick and Complete Guide to a Winning Interview.

 On the other hand, leaving without a new job lined up is generally a red flag, so this question is tricky.

 The key is this: although one reason may dominate in your mind – probably the most emotional one, such as a personality conflict or issue with the boss – usually there are more reasons.
-List them all on a piece of paper.
+Make a list.
 Then see which of these reasons makes the best impression.

 Here’s an example.

 Joe quit his job for the following reasons: (1) his boss was a micromanager, (2) the company, a hospital, had toxic office politics, (3) the circumstances made it difficult or impossible to move up into a better department, (4) he couldn’t stay until he found a new job because the job left him no time or energy for job search, and (5) he also had an itch to move into the pharmaceutical industry.

 Reasons 1 and 2 are a minefield that would be hard to discuss without presenting himself as a complainer who badmouths his former employer.
 But he doesn’t need to go there; he can build a truthful answer out of reasons 3-5:

 “While Bayworth Hospital is a great institution in terms of patient care, and I had three excellent years there, with strong accomplishments like the ones we’ve discussed, there really wasn’t a path upward for me there any more (reason #3).
 It was time to leave and pursue my longtime interest in pharmaceutical companies (#5) like this one.
 The job was intensely demanding and it didn’t leave me the energy to conduct a search. (#4) So I gave notice, helped the department make a smooth transition, and then left to devote myself to a full-time process of transitioning into doing what I’m most passionate about.”